Line of Fire (video game): Home conversions

 The home conversions received mixed reviews.
 The Commodore 64 version received a score of 32% in Zzap!64 magazine, with a lack of enemies on screen being a major criticism, although it was said that the attempt at 3D was impressive.
 The reviewers found the difficulty curve a problem, with level one being too easy and too long, followed by tougher later levels.

 The Amiga version was more well received, although it was still not without faults.
 Tony Horgan said in Amiga User International that a "great job has been done in recreating the graphics of the original" but found the pace a little slow.
 He said that this kind of game works better in an arcade as home conversions do not manage to hold the player's attention.
 The same Zzap!64 review as the Commodore 64 version said that the Amiga version had good presentation with regards to the introduction and map screens between levels, but that the in game graphics were "blocky", and that there were perhaps too many enemies on screen at any one time, in stark contrast to the Commodore 64 version.
 Amiga Action magazine thought that the Amiga conversion was a "first class conversion from a decent coin-op", and that it really captured the feel of the arcade machine.
 A minor criticism was that the scoreboard at the top of the screen can obscure enemies from the player's view, leading to damage being inflicted on the player's character.
 Amiga Format's Trenton Webb praised the Amiga version's speed and said that the graphics "mimic their arcade parent as well as any non-custom circuit set could hope to", although the sprites look rather blocky.
 Steve Merritt said in CU Amiga that the Amiga version is more playable that the arcade version, but that the last few levels should have been made more difficult.
 Richard Leadbitter gave both the Amiga and ZX Spectrum versions 85% in his review for Computer and Video Games magazine, praising the pace of the game, especially in the ZX Spectrum version.

-The Sega Master System version received mixed reviews.
+The Master System version received mixed reviews.
 Console XS gave it an 82% score.
 It was met with some disappointment by the reviewers in Mean Machines, due to it being a very different version to the original arcade game.
 They said that the Master System had been proved more than capable of running games similar to the original, mentioning Dynamite Duke as an example.
 They said that it was a poor overhead shooter and although the game has the same locations and general storyline of the original the graphics are too small and badly drawn to be able to tell.
 They also found the game very easy, it only took one of the reviewers an hour to reach the last level.
 They thought that people who played the original in the arcade would be the most disappointed of all.